DivyanshSuwalka/backendNode/infoApiList.md

 - GET /courses - view all courses
 - POST /course - creating a course
-- GET /courses/:id - view course along with the all associate students
+- GET /courses/:id - view course along with all associated students
-- DELETE /course/:course-id - delete a course using course id
+- DELETE /course/:course-id - delete a course using the course id

-## studentRouter
+## studentRouter (for students)

 - POST /student/enroll - enroll for a course
 - POST /student/unenroll - unenroll for a course